 Who is Satoshi Nakamoto?

-The short answer is, nobody knows.
+The short answer is that no one knows.
 The name Satoshi Nakamoto is presumably an alias used by the inventor of Bitcoin.
 They have taken steps to anonymize their contributions to both publishing the Bitcoin paper, as well as the Bitcoin Open Source project.
-There are even a number of Bitcoin wallets that have been around since the beginning of Bitcoin that have never been spent from that are theorized to belong to Satoshi.
+There are even many Bitcoin wallets that have been around since the beginning of Bitcoins creation that have never been spent from.
+Several of these Bitcoin wallets are theorized to belong to Satoshi.
 There are mixed theories as to the identity of Satoshi Nakamoto.
 Some think Satoshi is in fact an individual, while others think that Satoshi is perhaps an alias for a small group of people that worked together to create Bitcoin.
 At this point nobody knows who the real Satoshi Nakamoto is despite of the numerous attempts that have been made to identify an individual as the real Satoshi.
 For the record, fortunately or unfortunately, I am not Satoshi Nakamoto.

 What is Blockchain?